 Are you a UK school hosting a German Language Assistant?
-Wondering what added benefit our Ambassadors programme could bring to your school and pupils?
+Find out more about the benefits that our Ambassador Programme could bring to your school and pupils…

 The British Council advise that a great way for Language Assistants to make an impact during their year as an assistant is to organise and run a project with their pupils.

-What we offer is a chance to make this project bilateral:
+We offer the opportunity to make this project bilateral:

 - Authentic contact with peers in Germany, improving their intercultural awareness and language competencies